See the World Global Perspective

 Life in Cambodia is rapidly changing.
 While still struggling with widespread poverty, its economic growth is among the fastest in the world over the last two decades.
 This rapid economic growth has huge implications for youth and young adults as they adapt to the changing economic opportunities and educational choices.
 These opportunities and choices exist against the backdrop of both current cultural changes that comes with globalization and the still recent historical trauma of Cambodia's Khmer Rouge Genocide of the 1970s, which killed nearly a quarter of its population, then its subsequent decade long occupation by Vietnam.

-The travel component will occur in May of 2024 and be centered in and around the city and of Siem Reap, a mid-sized city in northwest Cambodia that provides both employment and educational opportunities for the region.
-The many local non-profit organizations that that are based in Siem Reap will provide our class the opportunity to visit and interact directly with these organizations’ staff on the sites where they support youth’s and young adults’ educational journeys.
+The travel component will take place over two weeks in May 2025 in and around the city of Siem Reap, a mid-sized city in northwest Cambodia that provides both employment and educational opportunities for the region.
+Local non-profit organizations in Siem Reap will provide our class the opportunity to visit and interact with their staff at the sites where they support the educational journey of youth and young adults.

-Students will earn 3.25 credits for this experience by registering for HDFS 497 in the spring semester for 3 credits and HDFS 499 for .25 credit during the summer session.
-There will be seven 1-hour classes during the spring 2024 semester in which students will learn about the history of Cambodia and the different organizations that we will visit.
+Students will earn 3.25 honors credits for this experience by registering for HDFS 497 in the spring semester for 3 credits and HDFS 499 for .25 credit during the summer session.
+There will be at least seven 1-hour classes during the spring 2025 semester during which students will learn about the history of Cambodia and the different organizations that we will visit.
 Once we have selected the students for the course, we will coordinate the class meeting time based on everyone's availability.

 There will be a recommended flight to/from Siem Reap, but participants are responsible for making their own arrangements and for arriving within the time window specified.